-Students must provide official, sealed (unopened) copies of School transcript(s) for all transferable credits two weeks prior to the beginning of the first semester.
+Students must provide official, sealed (unopened) copies of School transcript(s) for all transferable credits two weeks prior to the beginning of their first admission (does not qualify for readmission).
 In addition, students must provide the catalog description of the courses requested for transfer.